saipragathi0912/Pragathi-Brain-Clone/content/index.md

 1. [[Change is the only constant]]

 ## Asset Pricing
-A good friend of mine ( I call him Captain ) recommended a course for **Asset Pricing** by Dr. John H Cochrane
+Captain recommended a course for **Asset Pricing** by Dr. John H Cochrane
 1. [[Brownian Motion]]